Funding a future capital gains tax on the shares of the corporation at death of the owner

 Term life insurance or critical illness insurance can cover a business loan or mortgage if you die before it is repaid.

 One of your most valuable assets is your ability to earn an income.
-I can offer disability insurance specifically for business owners.
+We can offer disability insurance specifically for business owners.

 You may also want to consider buying business insurance to build a pool of tax-exempt capital to: